Greece and the Balkans 500 BCE

 The region of Greece and the Aegean Sea is fragmented into steep mountains and valleys, as well as many small islands.
 Over the past centuries this has caused the populations here to form several hundred tiny city-states.
 The mountainous nature of the landscape has encouraged coastal Greek states to look out to sea.
 Many have sent out overseas colonies, so that Greek culture is now spread far and wide across the Mediterranean basin.

-In the centuries after 1000 BC, contact with Phoenician traders from Syria led to the introduction of the alphabet, amongst other things.
+In the centuries since 1000 BCE, contact with Phoenician traders from Syria has led to the introduction of the alphabet, amongst other things.

 On the mainland of Greece and throughout the Aegean sea, another civilization, the Mycenaen, also flourishes.
 This consists of many small kingdoms, at Mycenae, Troy and other places famous in the epics of later Greeks, and ruled by warrior lords in their thick-walled palaces.